Skip to content

 su

-The su command in Ubuntu lets you switch to a different user account, including the main administrator (root) account.
-To switch, you’ll need to know the password for the account you want to switch to.
-For example, typing `su -` lets you become the root user.
+The `su` command in Ubuntu lets you switch to another user account, like the main administrator (root).
+To switch accounts, you need the password for the account you want to use.
+For example, typing `su -` lets you become the root user for a little while, giving you temporary admin control.

 The su command lets you switch to other accounts on the system, but you’ll need to know the account password you’re switching to.